 Saturn Films 1969 was founded during the moon landings in that year.
 The mighty Saturn V was the inspiration for the name and we started as Saturn Five films, this rapidly became shortened to Saturn Films and we added the 1969.
+Our aim is to digitally preserve historical film and images in a way that they can be protected, shared and appreciated now and in the future.

 A short History: